-But in her daily life, when jumping on a Zoom to tell me about her forthcoming beauty line, Half Magic, Davy presents as a creative from Southern California: her long, blonde hair spilling down to her waist, parted in the center, with glowing skin, and cobalt-blue nail polish on her fingernails.
+But in her daily life, when jumping on a Zoom to tell me about her forthcoming beauty line, Half Magic, Davy presents as a creative from Southern California: her long, blonde hair spilling down to her waist, parted in the centre, with glowing skin, and cobalt-blue nail polish on her fingernails.

 Davy is cool, in large part, due to her creative vision and attention to detail, two points central to Half Magic, a product collection spawned in collaboration with the production team behind Euphoria.
 The makeup doesn't launch until later this spring.
 She'll let the current fanfare around this second season simmer.
-But if you're watching the remainder of season two — maybe this Sunday's episode — with a sharp eye, you'll be able to see the Half Magic makeup on the characters who helped inspire it.
-"If people have seen season two, they'll recognize a few colors when the line comes out in May," Davy tells me.
+But if you're watching the remainder of season two — maybe this week's episode — with a sharp eye, you'll be able to see the Half Magic makeup on the characters who helped inspire it.
+"If people have seen season two, they'll recognise a few colours when the line comes out in May," Davy tells me.
 "The products have been in every episode so far, just sprinkled here and there."
 (Watch the eyes and lips.)

 Ahead, Davy speaks about Euphoria, the meaning behind the characters' makeup and explains the psychology of why "it hit like it did."
 Plus, we get an idea of what we can expect from Half Magic — from a "fancy" and "refined" glitter for adults, to a specific shade of green eyeshadow designed to "surprise and delight" the minimalists.